 - Career Fairs and Networking Events: Attend our career fairs and special events throughout the year including the Engineering Career Fair and Startup Career Fair.

-- Engineering Industry Showcase: Held in the Spring semester, offers a panel session and networking opportunities with representatives from a variety of engineering disciplines.
+- Engineering Career Fair & Industry Showcase: Held throughout the year, offers networking opportunities with representatives from a variety of engineering disciplines.

 - List of Leadership Development and Rotational Programs

-- Firsthand guides: We subscribe to Firsthand, which offer profiles of industries, companies, and careers.
-For example, check out the Firsthand industry guide for Chemicals.
+- Vault (formerly Firsthand): We subscribe to Vault, which offers profiles of industries, companies, and careers.
+For example, check out the Vault industry guide to Chemicals.

-- Student Organizations including American Institute of Chemical Engineers and Society of Women Engineers.
+- Student Organizations including Society of Women Engineers

 - Chemical Engineering Department Website